1 Erica Pani

 About me

-Erica is an economic geographer.
-She graduated with a PhD from Queen Mary, University of London in 2016.
-She joined the Department in September 2019 having previously worked at the LSE, Queen Mary University of London, and Newcastle University.
+Erica is Director of the MSc Local Economic Development.
+She graduated with a PhD in Economic Geography from Queen Mary, University of London in 2016.
+She joined the Department of Geography and Environment at the LSE in September 2019, after gaining experience at the LSE, Queen Mary University of London, and Newcastle University.

-Erica’s approach to teaching seeks to stimulate and support students to engage with a subject, learn and explore.
-Her aim is to challenge students to think critically and reflectively, motivating them to change, adapt and re-form their existing knowledges by creating new linkages between ideas and perceptions of themselves and the world.
-Specialising in economic geography, methods, local economic development and planning, Erica implements a wide range of interactive tools and activities to foster a holistic and positive learning experience.
+Erica’s teaching philosophy is rooted in the belief that education should be interactive and transformative.
+Her aim is to inspire students to think critically and reflectively, motivating them to question and expand their understandings of themselves and the world around them.
+With a focus on economic geography, research methods, local economic development, and planning, she employs a variety of engaging tools and activities to ensure a dynamic and enriching learning environment.

 Research areas: